 There are several scholarly works in the field of mobile phone systems and theoretical models.
 Theories such as the technology acceptance model (TAM) explain perceived usefulness and usage intentions in terms of social influence and cognitive instrumental processes.
 Masinge (2010) adds the variables of risk, trust, and cost to the extended technology acceptance model (TAM2).
-Korten's theory that place, people, and resources are "bound into a locally self-sustaining human ecological system" (Zewde, 2010) has served as an important lesson that to better understand what women in northern Ghana perceive of mobile technologies, it is necessary to deeply understand their local ecosystem.
-Technology acceptance models typically focus on the individual and offer little insight into the context into which the technology is being introduced.
-This research focused on both individuals and the local eco-system.
+Korten's theory that place, people, and resources are "bound into a locally self-sustaining human ecological system" (Zewde, 2010) has served as an important lesson that to better understand what women in northern Ghana think about mobile technologies, it is necessary to deeply understand their local ecosystem.
+Technology acceptance models typically focus on the individual and offer little insight into the contexts in which the technology is being introduced.
+This research focused on both individuals and the local ecosystem.

-This study explored in-depthly how rural women traders perceived the concept of mobile money applications, and how they think such applications could be better designed to serve their actual needs.
-Kendall, Godoy, Tortora, and Sonnenschein (2012) note that mobile money and major financial services have been initiated for the poor by the World Bank, Department for International Development (DFID), United States Agency International Development (USAID), the Bill & Melinda Gates Foundation, as well as others.
+This study explored how rural women traders perceived the concept of mobile money applications, and how they thought such applications could be better designed to serve their actual needs.
+Kendall, et al. (2012) note that mobile money and major financial services have been initiated for the poor by the World Bank, Department for International Development

+(DFID), United States Agency International Development (USAID), and the Bill & Melinda Gates Foundation, as well as others.
 This study thus contributes to understanding how the proposed benefits of mobile money can indeed be realized.

 While some research has been carried out in this area of mobile money applications in Ghana, the research does not specifically look at cognitive dimensions of women's descriptions of valued objects/agreements, nor the cognitive dimensions of women's descriptions of mobile money systems/banking.
-In a 2012 panel discussion on Mobile Financial Services in Ghana, researchers from Innovations for Poverty Action (IPA) noted: "Poor Ghanaians do not use mobile money, it is necessary to develop mobile money products accessible and appropriate for the poor."
-This study makes an important contribution towards understanding why "poor Ghanaians" are not using mobile money.
+This study makes an important contribution towards understanding why Ghanaians are not using mobile money.

-It is a commonly held belief that individuals have bartered across cultures since the very beginnings of civilization.
+It is a commonly held belief that individuals have bartered across communities since the very beginnings of civilization.
 The researchers are interested in exploring how individuals perceive the use of mobile phones to keep track of bartering or trading of services.
 This study uses both textual and graphical representations of value storage to capture the cognitive dimensions of women's descriptions of valued objects/agreements and contextualize the concept of "value storage" as understood by women traders in northern Ghana.

-Schindler's (2007) work explores how informal credit system used by market women in northern Ghana serves as a strategy for managing risks.
-She noted that such systems involve "high transaction costs and prevents market women from growing out of poverty in the long term."
+Schindler's (2007) work explores how the informal credit system used by market women in northern Ghana serves as a strategy for managing risks.
+She notes that such systems typically involve high transaction costs and prevent market women from growing out of poverty in the long term.
 While mobile money systems offer the potential for lowering such high transaction costs, there remain many questions as to whether women would trust a mobile system to replace the traditional system.

-Research in Ghana in the area of informal financial system is focused on susu.
-Vonderlack and Schreiner (2001) found that market women using this informal financial system in Ghana, "make 30 small deposits per month (a trickle).
-After a month, they get back 28 times their daily deposit (a lump)".
-Richard notes that susu is a source of funding for entrepreneurs "though it was the least patronized source of business fund in the study area for obvious reasons of mistrust" (Richard, 2010).
+Research in Ghana in the area of informal financial systems is focused on susu.

+Vonderlack and Schreiner found that market women using this informal financial system in Ghana, "make 30 small deposits per month (a trickle).
+After a month, they get back 28 times their daily deposit (a lump)" (2001:6).
+Richard notes that susu is a source of funding for entrepreneurs "though it was the least patronised source of business fund in the study area for obvious reasons of mistrust" (2010:19).
 The issue of trust has also surfaced in other African countries.
-For example, in a study of mobile banking adoption in Gauteng, South Africa, "trust was found to be significantly negatively correlated to perceived risk" (Masinge, 2010).
+For example, in a study of mobile banking adoption in Gauteng, South Africa, "trust was found to be significantly negatively correlated to perceived risk" (Masinge 2010:i).